Cielquan/DoTH-DNS/README.md

 ## Instructions

 ### Prerequisites
-Your maschine needs to match the following conditions:
+Your machine needs to match the following conditions:
 * Have a static IP
 * Have `git`, `docker` and `docker-compose` installed
 * Have valid SSL certificates (`*.crt`) and matching keys (`*.key`)